-A capital lease is a lease in which the lessor only finances the lease, and all other rights of ownership transfer to the lessee, resulting in the recording of the asset as the lessee's property in its general ledger.
-The lessee can only record the interest portion of a capital lease payment as expense, as opposed to the amount of the entire lease payment in the case of a normal lease.
+A capital lease is a lease in which the lessor only finances the leased asset, and all other rights of ownership transfer to the lessee.
+This results in the recordation of the asset as the lessee's property in its general ledger, as a fixed asset.
+The lessee can only record the interest portion of a capital lease payment as expense, as opposed to the amount of the entire lease payment in the case of the more common operating lease.

 The criteria for a capital lease can be any one of the following four alternatives: